History of calculus: Other developments

 The first proof of Rolle's theorem was given by Michel Rolle in 1691 using methods developed by the Dutch mathematician Johann van Waveren Hudde.
 The mean value theorem in its modern form was stated by Bernard Bolzano and Augustin-Louis Cauchy (1789–1857) also after the founding of modern calculus.
-Important contributions were also made by Barrow, Huygens, and many others.
+Important contributions were made by Barrow, Huygens, and many others.

+Barrow has been credited by some authors as having invented calculus, however, Swiss mathematician Florian Cajori notes that while Barrow did work out a set of "geometric theorems suggesting to us constructions by which we can find lines, areas and volumes whose magnitudes are ordinarily found by the analytical processes of the calculus", he did not create "what by common agreement of mathematicians has been designated by the term differential and integral calculus", and further notes that "Two processes yielding equivalent results are not necessarily the same."
+Cajori finishes with stating that "The invention belongs rightly belongs to Newton and Leibniz."

 Newton and Leibniz

-Before Newton and Leibniz, the word “calculus” referred to any body of mathematics, but in the following years, "calculus" became a popular term for a field of mathematics based upon their insights.
+Before Newton and Leibniz, the word "calculus" referred to any body of mathematics, but in the following years, "calculus" became a popular term for a field of mathematics based upon their insights.
 Newton and Leibniz, building on this work, independently developed the surrounding theory of infinitesimal calculus in the late 17th century.
 Also, Leibniz did a great deal of work with developing consistent and useful notation and concepts.
 Newton provided some of the most important applications to physics, especially of integral calculus.

 By the middle of the 17th century, European mathematics had changed its primary repository of knowledge.
 In comparison to the last century which maintained Hellenistic mathematics as the starting point for research, Newton, Leibniz and their contemporaries increasingly looked towards the works of more modern thinkers.

 Newton came to calculus as part of his investigations in physics and geometry.
 He viewed calculus as the scientific description of the generation of motion and magnitudes.
 In comparison, Leibniz focused on the tangent problem and came to believe that calculus was a metaphysical explanation of change.
 Importantly, the core of their insight was the formalization of the inverse properties between the integral and the differential of a function.
 This insight had been anticipated by their predecessors, but they were the first to conceive calculus as a system in which new rhetoric and descriptive terms were created.